RhinoSecurityLabs/dsnap/README.md

 This project is used by [Pacu](https://github.com/RhinoSecurityLabs/pacu) in the [ebs__download_snapshots](https://github.com/RhinoSecurityLabs/pacu/wiki/Module-Details#ebs__download_snapshots) module.
 The primary benefit of using the Pacu module is to reduce unnecessary API call's, as a tradeoff it doesn't have some niceties that are included with dsnap.

 For example the Pacu module reuses snapshots gathered from [ebs__enum_volumes_snapshots](https://github.com/RhinoSecurityLabs/pacu/wiki/Module-Details#ebs__enum_volumes_snapshots), this prevents looking up snapshots more often then needed.

-At the moment the Pacu module however does not support the other features of dsnap like creating temporary snapshots or searching for snapshots by instance ID.
-This may change in the future however.
+At the moment the Pacu module however does not support the other features of dsnap like creating temporary snapshots or searching for snapshots by instance ID, however this may change in the future.

 ### Other Interesting Tools